nxskok/pasias/docs/21-discriminant-analysis.md

 The first number is much bigger than the second, so the first linear discriminant is much more important than the second.
-(I care about your reason; you can say it's "more important" rather than ``much more important'' and I'm good with that.)
+(I care about your reason; you can say it's "more important" rather than "much more important" and I'm good with that.)